IrrationalShadow/water/docs/content/notes/styleguide.md

 Nesting is a feature of Sass that can divide developers.
 Some love to use nesting, while others throw a blanket ban on it.
-There was even an article creating a rule called [The Inception Rule](http://thesassway.com/beginner/the-inception-rule), which was basically advising: "Don't nest more than 4 levels deep".
+There was even an article creating a rule called [The Inception Rule](http://thesassway.com/beginner/the-inception-rule), which was basically advising: "Don't nest more than three levels deep".
 In the end though, it really comes down to the fact that [sass doesn't create bad code, bad coders do](http://www.thesassway.com/editorial/sass-doesnt-create-bad-code-bad-coders-do).

 Sass nesting and the resulting CSS selectors can be different in appearance.
 Don't